 Notify Me When Auction is on Julien's Live

-"Property From Bill Wyman And His Rolling Stones Archive", Courtesy of Ripple Productions Limited, our spectacular two-day auction event, celebrates the Rock and Roll Hall of Fame inducted English musician, record producer, songwriter and singer.
+"Property From Bill Wyman And His Rolling Stones Archive", Courtesy of Ripple Productions Limited, our spectacular three-day auction event, celebrates the Rock and Roll Hall of Fame inducted English musician, record producer, songwriter and singer.

 The sale will feature over 1,000 lots selected from Wyman’s renowned and vast archive.
 The archive contains not only an unprecedented collection of his instruments, stage worn ensembles, awards, personal items and artifacts collected during his illustrious three-decade career as a founding member and bassist of the World’s Greatest Rock Band, the Rolling Stones, but also important instruments and artifacts from his ongoing solo career.

 As depicted in the 2019 documentary film about the life and career of Wyman, The Quiet One, this archive also includes a wide range of property including never before seen archival material, equipment, ephemera, merchandising, promotional materials, production artwork, photographs, correspondence, concert posters, records and other memorabilia.

 “Collecting and archiving has been one of the great pleasures of my life and will undoubtedly be one of my legacies,” said Bill Wyman.
 “It feels like the right time to share my archive with the world.
 I hope people will get as much joy from my collections as I have.”

 He continued, “It is easier to let these items go knowing that a portion of the proceeds from this sale will support three causes that are close to my heart: The Prince’s Trust, Macmillan Cancer Support and CCMI (Central Caribbean Marine Institute) who are at the forefront of restoring the health of the world’s reefs and oceans.”